dfsw/Cookies/README.md

 Just Natural Expansion introduces 97 new Heavenly Upgrades, extending progression beyond the completion of the vanilla heavenly upgrade tree.
 These upgrades are intended for late-game ascensions, with costs scaling naturally from where vanilla leaves off.

+Heavenly upgrades are enabled and disabled via the Options menu, they become available for purchase once you have purchased the Unshackled You upgrade from the Vanilla heavenly upgrades tree.

 As with the rest of the mod, these upgrades are not designed as quick, disposable bonuses.
 Some are intentionally inexpensive, others deliberately punishingly expensive.
 This is by design.
-The goal is to meaningfully extend long-term progression and decision-making in the endgame, not to trivialize it.
+The goal is to meaningfully extend long-term progression and decision-making in the endgame.

-All Heavenly Upgrades in Just Natural Expansion are balanced to avoid breaking the game.
-They expand existing systems, reinforce long-term strategies, and reward sustained investment rather than short-term optimization exploits.
+All Heavenly Upgrades in Just Natural Expansion are painstakingly balanced to avoid breaking the game.
+They expand existing systems, reinforce long-term strategies, reward sustained investment, and hopefully cover a variety of play styles (including some for idle players!).

-The upgrades are organized into six distinct trees, each focusing on a different aspect of late-game growth.
+The upgrades are organized into six distinct trees, each focusing on a different aspect of the game.
 These trees are outlined in detail below.

 #### Buildings and Upgrades
 <table>